 Find the epicenter for art, culture, food, and music in Fishtown, Philly

 If you’re thinking of moving to the City of Brotherly Love, native Philadelphians will tell you to check out Fishtown, Philly.
 This spot has grown into a cool area for young professionals and creative minds who are looking for a hip Philadelphia neighborhood to call home.
-With a thriving art and music scene and incredible restaurants and bars, Fishtown is truly the place to be if you want to experience what’s new and exciting.
-Our coliving spaces in Philadelphia , including Common Frankford in the heart of Fishtown, is a great way to experience Fishtown.
+With a thriving art and music scene and the best restaurants in Philadelphia, Fishtown is truly the place to be if you want to experience what’s new and exciting.
+Our coliving spaces in Philadelphia , including Common Frankford in the heart of Fishtown, is a great way to experience the neighborhood.

-To help you get better acquainted with this hot part of town, you can explore this guide to Fishtown, Philly.
+To help you get better acquainted with this hot part of town, you can explore this guide to Fishtown Philadelphia.
 You’ll learn a little bit about the history of the area before getting a quick lesson on where to eat, drink, and play before you move or visit Philadelphia.

 First things first, how did Fishtown get its name?

 Fishtown is a unique name, to say the least.
 If you’re wondering how the neighborhood got its name, you aren’t alone.
 Many people are scratching their heads and asking, “Why is Fishtown called Fishtown?”
 Out of all of the Philadelphia neighborhoods, Fishtown is one of the oddest names.

 It turns out that the name honors the working-class neighborhood’s history as the epicenter for the commercial shad-fishing industry.
 In case you’re wondering, a shad is a type of valuable sport fish.
 Today, the Fishtown Philly area is known for much more than fishing.

 What is Fishtown like and is it a good place to live?